CortexIntelligentAutomation/CTX-IP-Tools/README.md

 <a href="https://www.cortex-ia.co.uk/" target="_blank"><img src="https://github.com/CortexIATest/CTXImages/blob/master/Cortex-350-120.png" alt="Welcome to Cortex!" width="350" height="120" border="0"></a>

 # CTX-IP-Tools
-Cortex Subtasks which allows a user to retrieve information on a subnet, check if an IP belongs to a subnet, check if subnets overlap, convert between classful and classless netmasks, return an IP at a given position in a subnet and return x number of IPs given a starting IP.
+This module contains a set of Cortex Subtasks which provide operations to manage IP Addresses.

 The module allows users to perform the following functionality:
 * Check IP In Subnet